 Default domains for sites

-All sites created with ArcGIS Hub are hosted on the default domain on arcgis.com.
-Site managers are required to select either the hub.arcgis.com (default) or opendata.arcgis.com subdomain.
+All sites created with Hub are hosted on the default domain on arcgis.com.
+Site managers are required to select the hub.arcgis.com (default) or the opendata.arcgis.com subdomain.
 The subdomain is then combined with your ArcGIS Online organization short name and, initially, your site name to produce your site URL.

 For example, if your organization's short name is mycompany and you use the default subdomain of hub.arcgis.com with your site named data, then your site's URL would be https://data-mycompany.hub.arcgis.com.

-Once created, your site URL is no longer connected to your site item name, which allows you to change the site name while keeping the domain the same and vice versa.
+Once created, your site URL is no longer connected to your site item name, allowing you to change the site name while keeping the domain the same and vice versa.

 Caution:

-Changing the organization's short name after you have created sites or other ArcGIS applications is an important consideration (learn more about changing organization short name).
-Unlike other ArcGIS applications, you cannot update a site item's application URL to resolve any issues after an organization short name change.
-Instead, you will need to contact Esri Support Services to have the site's registered domain updated.
+Changing the organization's short name after you have created sites or other ArcGIS applications is not recommended.
+Learn more about changing the short name.
+Unlike other ArcGIS applications, you cannot update a site item's application URL to resolve issues after an organization short name change.
+Instead, you must contact Esri Support Services to update the site's registered domain.